 The K688 needs less gain than the $1000 SM7B to make a strong signal.
 This is good for people using the microphone with a device with limited gain control or in a noisy environment.
 The K688 only supports 16-bit at 48kHz, which may not be enough for some.
 Consider this if you plan to use the microphone for professional recording or streaming.

-In a blind test with other microphones of the same price and style, the K688 did well and was chosen over the Fifine K658, which was also a good microphone.
-The K688 is built better and has better features than the K658, making it a good choice for people who want a reliable microphone for recording and streaming.
+The K688 did very well in a blind test against microphones with similar prices and styles.
+Even the Fifine K658, which is also a good microphone, was chosen over it.
+Compared to the K658, the K688 is better made and has more features.
+Because of this, it’s a great choice for people who want a reliable microphone for recording and streaming.
 The only bad thing about it is that it can only handle 16-bit at 48kHz, but most people won’t mind that much.